-One of the most iconic buildings lining the Promenade des Anglais is the Negresco, built in the early 19th century, and designed by Édouard-Jean Niermans, the architect of the ‘cafe society’, the hotel has remained an icon of Nice for many years.
-And it’s been said that the flamboyant pink dome that tops off the building was inspired by the architect’s mistress!
+One of the most iconic buildings lining the Promenade des Anglais: the Negresco.
+Built in the early 19th century, and designed by Édouard-Jean Niermans, the hotel has remained an icon of Nice for many years.
+And it’s said that the flamboyant pink dome that tops off the building was inspired by the architect’s mistress!
 Nothing screams early 19th-century than a bit of debauchery!

-You could say the rooms reflect the architecture, with the Louis XIII-style furnishings to art deco-inspired art but then we begin to see modern art creep into the scenario…it seems the team are attempting to capture five centuries of French history in one space.
+The rooms with their Louis XIII-style furnishings, art deco-inspired art and modern class really brings the hotel to life.
+It seems the team are attempting to capture five centuries of French history in one space.

-Nearly all salle de bains come with bathtubs (except for Rivoli rooms with showers only), which is perfect for those who love a long soak before dinner!
+Nearly all bathrooms come with bathtubs (except for Rivoli rooms with showers only).
+Which is perfect for those who love a long soak before dinner!
 It’s worth looking into the rooms and taking your time to choose as they all vary.

 The Negresco is home to Michelin-starred restaurant Le Chantecler.
 An unbelievably fancy affair, with extravagant food and oil paintings to match.
 The menu will set you back a few hundred euros…so it may be worth saving this gastronomic adventure for a special occasion.

-If you’d like to experience dining at the Negresco, there is a better-value option at La Rotonde where you can dine on a lunchtime Dish of the Day for just €20 (£18)…but let’s hope the dish of the day is something you like, as the prices are much more for a normal dish on the menu..
+If you’d like to experience dining at the Negresco, there is a better-value option at La Rotonde where you can dine on a lunchtime Dish of the Day for just €20 (£18).
+But let’s hope the dish of the day is something you like, as the prices are still quite expensive.

 So there you have it, a list of our favourite hotels in the city, all varying in price to suit every traveller.
 We recommend booking in advance, especially in the summer months, to make sure you get the hotel you’d really love to stay at.
 Booking in advance also ensures better prices, it’s always nice to stay somewhere for a little cheaper than expected.